Meritorious Military Pilot of the German Democratic Republic: Wear

-The medal was worn on the left breast suspended from a pentagonal sky blue ribbon of 25 × 14 mm size.
-The ribbon bar was adequate and showed additionally the golden aircraft emblem of National People's Army of the German Democratic Republic in miniature format.
+The medal was worn on the left breast suspended from a sky blue ribbon of 25 × 14 mm size in the pentagonal shape that was standard in the Soviet armed forces and thus also used by East Germany.
+The ribbon bar was the same color as the medal ribbon, and also featured a miniature, all gold colored version of the NPA roundel.

 Recipients (complete list)

 The individuals below were recipients of the honorary title of "Honoured Military Pilot of the GDR".